Coconut Raspberry Cacao Bliss Balls

 Whatever the variations, some form of these date and nut balls (aka bliss balls) can often be found in my kitchen.
 They fit the trinity of qualities we’re all searching for circa 2018: tasty + nutritious + easy.
 No wonder they’re called bliss balls!

 I make them alllll the time because they are an excellent snack for my daughter.
 They contain walnuts, dates, and coconut (i.e. things you feel good about feeding your child).
 Try adding probiotic powder, chia seeds, or whatever nutritious goodness you want to sneak in.
+If you are looking for a healthy dessert you can feel good about giving your child, this Avocado Chocolate Mousse fits the bill!

 On Making Them Aesthetically Pleasing